owncloud/ocis-php-sdk/README.md

 ```

 ### Drive Permission
 Users/Groups can be invited to drives by specifying permissions.
-Drive class has method to update permission roles and expiration dates, remove users and groups, etc. related to drive invitations.
+The **Drive** class has methods to invite Users/Groups, update permission roles and expiration dates, remove users and groups, etc.

-Drive invitations are allowed only on the **project drive**.
-For drive invitation, **root endpoint** has been used.
+Drive invitations are only possible on **project drives**.

 ```php
 // find all users with a specific surname